Customer journey mapping

 - identify problems and solutions

-- break down silos across teams
+- break down organisational silos

-- understand the full user experience.
+- understand the end-to-end user experience.